reduxjs/redux/docs/usage/deriving-data-selectors.md

 )
 ```

-This will unfortunately recalculate the derived array if any other value inside of `state.todos` changes, such as toggling a `todo.completed` flag.
+Unfortunately, this will recalculate the derived array if any other value inside of `state.todos` changes, such as toggling a `todo.completed` flag.
 The _contents_ of the derived array are identical, but because the input `todos` array changed, it has to calculate a new output array, and that has a new reference.

 The same selector with `proxy-memoize` might look like: